Mandy-cyber/Fuel-Prices/README.md

 Data Summary
 ------
-The pandas package in Python has a really quick and easy function to get the basic summary/description of a dataframe.
-Voila,
+The pandas package in Python has a really quick and easy function to get the basic summary/description of a dataframe, which can be seen below.
+Furthermore, looking at the description, I do not recognize any outliers or potential errors in the data.

 ````Python
 import pandas as pd